15 Best Leg Exercises and Workout for Muscle & Strength

 12. Smith Machine Squat

-An advantage of the smith machine squat is being able to place your foot stance further forward than usual and target more of the glutes and hamstrings rather than the exercises being quadriceps-dominant
+An advantage of the Smith machine squat is being able to place your foot stance further forward than usual and target more of the glutes and hamstrings rather than the exercises being quadriceps-dominant

 Standing Leg Curl

-How To Do Smith Machine Squat
+How To Do It

-1. Stand on a Smith machine so that the barbell is behind your shoulders and slightly below your neck, grasping it just outside your shoulders.
-Twist the bar to unrack it.
+1. Stand on a machine and place the barbell behind your shoulders and slightly below your neck.

-2. Grasp the barbell with palms facing forward and hands wider than shoulder width apart.
+3. Grasp the barbell with palms facing forward and hands wider than shoulder width apart.

-3. With your chest high, head forward, and back slightly arched, bend your knees and hips.
-Inhale as you slowly lower the barbell by getting into a squat position.
+4. With your chest high, head forward, and back slightly arched, bend your knees and hips.

 Tips